 We invite you to listen to the following free mindfulness meditation audio.
-You can download the mp3 audio if you wish for your own personal use.
 The aim is to train your mind to reduce stress, ease struggles, manage difficult emotions, as well as to increase resilience, well-being, peace and happiness.
 The following mindfulness meditation practices have been known to facilitate sleep, reduce anxiety, depression, pain and other health issues.
-The following mindfulness and meditation practices were inspired by the work of Jon Kabat-Zinn, Tara Brach, Elisha Goldstein, Sharon Salzberg, Jack Kornfield, Mark Williams, Paul Gilbert, Kristin Neff, Thich Nhat Hanh, Chris Germer and others.
-You can also click here for more free mindful self-compassion meditation audio also presented by Marie Bloomfield on the MindfulPath website.
+The meditations are inspired by the work of Jon Kabat-Zinn, Tara Brach, Elisha Goldstein, Sharon Salzberg, Jack Kornfield, Mark Williams, Paul Gilbert, Kristin Neff, Thich Nhat Hanh, Chris Germer and others.

-Please Note: These meditations are psycho-educational and are not intended to substitute therapy or advice from a psychologist and other health professionals.
-Always seek the advice of a trained health care professional with any questions you may have regarding your own specific medical or mental health condition.
-These meditations should never be played while driving or operating machinery.
-Never disregard professional medical advice or delay in seeking medical treatment due to working with these meditations, and, if emotional difficulties arise when working with these meditations, please consult with a psychologist or other qualified health care professionals.
+Please Note: These meditations are psycho-educational and are not intended to replace therapy.
+Always seek the advice of a doctor or psychologist for any questions you may have regarding your own specific medical or mental health condition.
+If emotional difficulties arise while listening to these meditations, please consult urgently a psychologist or other qualified health care professionals.

 Warning: please do not listen to the following audio while you are driving or operating machinery.